hbctraining/DGE_workshop_salmon/lessons/R_refresher.md

     - Load the tidyverse library
     - Use `read.csv()` to read in the downloaded file and save it in the object/variable `counts`
+      - What is the syntax for a function?
+      - How do we get help for using a function?
     - What is the data structure of `counts`?

 ## Creating vectors/factors and dataframes